How To Contact Netflix

 Netflix just announced that they will start rolling out the promised 2nd generation media player with Intel Macintosh and Firefox support to a small percentage of customers on Monday, (all customers should have it by the end of the year).
 As anticipated since May 2007, the new Netflix streaming player will use Microsoft's Silverlight technology and Play Ready DRM.

 Among the viewing enhancements with the new player is a breakthrough in timeline navigation that vastly improves the use of fast-forwarding and rewinding.
 The new Netflix player takes advantage of Play Ready DRM, which is built into Silverlight, for the playback of protected content on both Windows-based PCs and on Macs.
-That had not been possible with previous generation technologies.
+That had not been possible with previous generation technologies."Silverlight with Play Ready offers a powerful and secure toolkit for delivery of dynamic streaming, which offers faster start-up, and higher quality video, adapted in real time to users' connection speeds," said Netflix Chief Product Officer Neil Hunt.
+"Members who enjoy watching movies and TV episodes from the growing library of choices that can be instantly streamed at Netflix will be thrilled with this next generation improvement of access and quality, on a broader range of platforms, including Intel Macs and Firefox."

 The full text of the press release after the jump.